-There are many locations around the world that that students can go to gain an international academic experience.
+There are many locations around the world that students can go to gain an international academic experience.
 These experiences can vary in length from a few days to as much as a full academic year.
-To explore the various options, please visit the Study Abroad website:
+To explore the various options, please visit the Purdue Study Abroad website:

 If you are looking for programs in which you can earn engineering, particularly electrical and computer engineering credit, click on the "Program Search" link, enter 'College of Engineering' in the "School or College" field (check the "Undergraduate" check box), and click "Search" to view all the destinations that are approved for engineering coursework.
 Please note, however, that not all of these locations are approved for electrical and computer engineering.
 If you have a potential interest in Study Abroad, you should begin making plans as soon as possible.
 For general questions about Study Abroad, see your Academic Advisor.